TaitoUnited/taito-cli/README.md

     "db-open:prod", "host=mydomain-prod run _db"
     "_db": "mysql -u myapp -p myapp -h ${host}"

+You can also override any existing taito-cli command in your file by using `taito-` as script name prefix.
+For example the following npm script shows the init.txt file before running initialization.
+The `-z` flag means that override is skipped when the npm script calls taito-cli.
+You can use the optional *taito* prefix also for avoiding conflicts with existing script names.

+    "taito-oper-init": "less init.txt; taito -z init"

-Alternatively you can also implement a set of taito-cli plugins for the infrastructure in question (see the next chapter).
+> NOTE: Instead of custom commands, you can also implement a set of taito-cli plugins for the infrastructure in question (see the next chapter).

-> NOTE: When adding commands to your package.json, you are encouraged to follow the predefined command set that is shown by running `taito --help`.
-The main idea behind *taito-cli* is that the same predefined command set works from project to project, no matter the technology or infrastructure.

 ## Custom plugins